jtallar/gitflow/README.md

 # Gitflow
+Utility used to automate your Git operations by implementing a custom branching model.
+Based on Peter van der Does' [gitflow-avh repo](https://github.com/petervanderdoes/gitflow-avh).

 ## Requirements

 ### Repo Requirements
 - Run in an existing GIT repository
 - Use SSH to clone your repo (altough you should be, HTTPs is no longer supported in GitHub).
-(TODO: IS THIS ACTUALLY A REQUIREMENT?)

 ### System Requirements
 Here is the list of requirements needed: